iam-rahul-sah/GitTutorials/README.md

 **Difference between author and commit**

-**Author** - The one user who has created the file is the author of the file.
+**Author** - The user who has created the file is the author of the file.
-**Commit** - The one who has made changes and commited the file.
+**Commit** - The use who has made changes and commited the file.

 **Filtering commit history using days**